milanfx/milanfx.github.io/test.md

 ---

-# Excel Entering and Formatting Data
+# Excel Using Pivot Tables

 **Estimated Time Needed: 30 Minutes**

 ### Overview

-In this lab, first you will learn some of the viewing options in Excel, and then learn how to enter and edit data in cells.
-Then, you will learn how to move, copy, paste, and fill data, and how to format cells and cell data in a worksheet.
+In this lab, first you will learn how to format data as a table, how to create a Pivot Table and use fields to arrange data in a Pivot Table, and how to perform calculations using Pivot Table data.
+Next, you will learn some other features that we can use with Pivot Tables, including Recommended Charts, Filters, Slicers, and Timelines.

 ### Software Used in this Lab